 The Bird Men have an ancient, advanced, and highly structured civilization.
-Their claim of descent from Avian forebears cannot be confirmed either through archaeological evidence or genetic testing, but neither can it be disproven.
-Due to the intense secrecy and many layers of duplicity in their internal archives, Senate xenobiologists have concluded that even the Bird Men don't know for certain.
-Whatever the truth, the Empire paints their ships to look like giant birds so that they can make low passes over planets and really scare the pants off the native population before landing and jumping out in their armored bird suits to take over the world.
+Their claim of descent from Avian forebears cannot be confirmed either through archaeological evidence or genetic testing, but appears likely.
+Due to the intense secrecy and many layers of duplicity in their internal archives, very little is known about their past.
+Even by them.
+Whatever the truth, the Empire paints their ships to look like giant birds so that they can make low passes over planets and really scare the pants off the native population before landing and jumping out in their armored suits and invisibility cloaks to take over the world.
 While this grants them no noticeable ground combat advantage, it does seem like it could be fun.

 Whatever the Bird Men fleet may lack in firepower, they make up for in sneakiness.
 The majority of their war fleet is equipped with cloaking devices, including the only cloaking battleship in the game, the Dark Wing.
 This grants them a degree of tactical superiority due to the Priority Intercept Attack, especially as they are both immune to Lokis and can construct a few starships equiped with Advanced Cloaking Devices , which can be used to evade even the effects of ion storms.